-RESOLVE (The National Infertility Association) tells us that infertility affects roughly 1 in 8 couples, and about one-third of all infertility cases are attributed to female infertility factors.
-(Male infertility is associated with an equal one-third of infertility cases, which is why it’s so important that your partner’s fertility is also assessed).
+The World Health Organization tells us that infertility affects roughly 1 in 6 couples, and about one-third of all infertility cases are attributed to female infertility factors.

 While there is a wide range of female infertility factors, the large majority of infertility diagnoses are attributed to one of these Top 5.